 For a short time Michigan gave tax credits to film makers to entice productions to locate here.
 Those days are long gone.
 However the films that were produced gives us the opportunity to see recognizable locations in our own backyard.
 We noted that in 2011 Sean Penn chose the Thumb to be a location for the film This Must be the Place.
 Here are three more notables among 140 films that located sets in Michigan for all or part of production.

 Continental Divide – This 1981 film starring John Belushi and Blair Brown is cast in Chicago.
-However, one memorable scene takes place at a train station in Niles Michigan.
+A hard-nosed Chicago journalist has an unlikely love affair with an eagle researcher.
+One memorable scene takes place at a train station in Niles Michigan.
 The historic Michigan Central Railroad station was built in 1892 of brownstone.
 The depot is still in operation by Amtrak.
 The depot appeared in other movies such as Midnight Run, and Only the Lonely.

 Into the Storm – Filmed in 2014, this disaster film was shot in several Michigan locations including Pontiac and on the campus of nearby Oakland University.
+There are alot of recognizable Michigan landmarks and buildings in this film.
 The school shots were filmed at the Oakview Middle School in Oakland Township.
 The film starred Richard Armitage and Sarah Wayne Callies.